cintoros/who-wants-to-be-a-millionaire/README.md

 #### Initial Question Catalogue
 Via a JSON-API questions can be loaded dynamically and users can directly open the app and play!

+#### Valid HTML and CSS
+Every HTML and CSS page has been validated with "https://validator.w3.org/nu/" and contains no errors anymore.
+The moderator view was the most difficult view to provide without errors.

 ## Project grading